Refuse & Recycling Services

 Sharps and used needles can be placed next to your refuse bin on your regularly scheduled garbage pick up day in a securely taped or closed milk jug, laundry detergent jug, or sharps container.
 In addition, the container must be clearly marked "Sharps" with a dark permanent marker.
 For questions on sharps disposal, contact the Village Manager's Office at 847-664-4010.

-During the weeks when News Years Day, Memorial Day, the Fourth of July, Labor Day, Thanksgiving and Christmas Day fall, service will be delayed by one day for residents with normal collections following the holiday.
-For example, if New Years Day falls on a Tuesday, collections be delayed one day that week for all customers who receive their service Tuesday through Friday.
+During the weeks of New Year’s Day, Memorial Day, Fourth of July, Labor Day, Thanksgiving, and Christmas Day, service will be delayed by one day for residents with normal collections following the holiday.
+For example, if New Year’s Day falls on a Tuesday, collections be delayed one day that week for all customers who receive their service Tuesday through Friday.

-Advanced Disposal offers a 10% discount to customers over the age of 65.
+Waste Management offers a 10% discount to customers over the age of 65.
 The senior citizen discount is available to qualifying customers who request the discount.
-Contact Advanced Disposal at 847-272-4145 or email email@example.com to sign up.
+Contact Waste Management at 800-796-9696 or WM.com.

 Residents who are physically unable to bring containers to the curb and do not live with someone who can bring containers to the curb may apply for the hardship program.
 Hardship customers receive weekly backdoor service at the weekly curbside rate.
 The program applies to both refuse and recycling.
 To apply, residents can contact the Village Manager’s office at 847-664-4010.
 The Village will review each request on a case-by-case basis.